 Still, due to likely weight differences between trucks and cars, the car almost always loses.
 So overall, a pickup's two main safety advantages come at the expense of other vehicles.

 Safety Disadvantages: Goliath vs. Physics

 Why the focus on such small percentages?
-Rollovers consistently make up more than a third of all fatal crashes.
-As of 2010, rollovers accounted for 57 percent of SUV fatalities, 46 percent of pickup truck deaths and 24 percent of car fatalities, according to the DOT's Fatality Analysis Reporting System.
+Rollovers consistently make up 35 percent of all fatal crashes.
+As of 2009, rollovers accounted for 56 percent of SUV fatalities, 47 percent of pickup truck deaths and 25 percent of car fatalities, according to the DOT's Fatality Analysis Reporting System.
 The distribution reflects the higher incidence of rollovers among tall vehicles like SUVs and pickups.

 The Insurance Institute for Highway Safety reported in June 2011 that SUVs are now safer than cars overall, even when comparing vehicles of similar weight.
 Pickups have also improved, but their record is closer to that of passenger cars.
 Real-world fatality data for 2005-08 models reveal 52 driver deaths per million registered pickup trucks.
 There were 56 car driver deaths and 28 SUV driver deaths per million for the same period.
 Minivans were the safest with 25 driver deaths per million registered vehicles.
 One major improvement that has mitigated rollover risk in SUVs and pickups is the adoption of electronic stability systems, which can prevent some conditions that lead to rollovers.
 Stability systems are now federally required on all vehicles beginning with the 2012 model year.